SeisSol with GPUs#

 The following two CMake options can be useful to improve performance:

-USE_GRAPH_CAPTURING: enables CUDA/HIP graphs.
-These are used to speed up the kernel execution for elastic or anisotropic equations.
+• USE_GRAPH_CAPTURING: enables CUDA, HIP, or SYCL (oneAPI) graphs.
+These are used to speed up the kernel execution for wave propagation equations.

 The launching process of the GPU version of SeisSol is similar as the one of the CPU version.